 The United Kingdom formally departed from the European Union on 31st January 2020, entering into a Transition Period lasting until 31st December 2020.
 During the Transition Period the UK continues to remain in the single market and consequently remains fully aligned to EU Law.
 This means that the Falsified Medicines Directive (FMD) and associated Delegated Regulation (DR) continues to apply to all in the UK supply chain at least until 31st December 2020, as if the UK were still a member of the EU.

 At the end of the Transition Period, the UK becomes a third country in relation to the EU.
 Unless a negotiated UK/EU trade agreement outcome provides that the EU pharmaceutical regulatory framework applies to the UK, the UK legislation relating to FMD and associated Delegated Regulation will be withdrawn by the UK government as of 1st January 2021.
-UK supply chain stakeholders would no longer be able to consistently comply with the established European Union-wide rules and requirements as a result of FMD/DR being withdrawn.
+GB country supply chain stakeholders will no longer be able to consistently comply with the established European Union-wide rules and requirements as a result of FMD/DR being withdrawn.

 This would mean that MAHs based in the EU would need to stop uploading pack data for the UK Medicines Verification System to EMVS as of 1st January 2021, to remain compliant with EU law.
 The UK medicines regulator MHRA will provide any official guidance on whether serialisation / serialized packs can still be supplied into the UK after 1st January 2021.

 If an extension to the Transition Period is agreed between the UK Government and EU, it is expected FMD will continue to apply in the UK for the duration of that extension period only.